 Switching between an Imperial and New Republic pilot (that during the prologue is part of the Rebellion), the game shows off two opposing sides of the same story.
 At the same time, the New Republic tries to eliminate the last remnants of the Empire while the Imperial forces refuse to admit defeat.

 Woven into this is a larger story is a more specific narrative that sees an Imperial officer, Lindon Javes, defect to the Rebellion and his consequent efforts to defeat the Empire with a secret project codenamed, Starhawk.
 The entire story is underpinned by an interesting and varied cast of characters.

-The first thing to note when considering gameplay is how VR centric the game is, to the extent that it seems clear Star Wars Squadrons was likely going to be a VR only game, and later adapted to other consoles – or at the very least designed with that in mind.
+The first thing to note when considering Star Wars Squadrons’ gameplay is how VR centric the game is, to the extent that it seems clear Star Wars Squadrons was likely going to be a VR only game, and later adapted to other consoles – or at the very least designed with that in mind.

 Even out of the cockpit the player never directly moves and is instead just a first-person camera that can look around from a static position.
 Even conversations with other characters are selected from one central point, and you then jump into a one-sided conversation with them.
-And yet, it works for the game, and never feels too distracting, and if anything adds to the immersion of the player as the pilot.
+But, it works for the game, and never feels too distracting, and if anything adds to the immersion of the player as the pilot.